devmount/SongDrive/.github/CONTRIBUTING.md

 ## Adding Translations

-You can add a new translation or improve an existing translation as soon as SongDrive has multi language support.
+SongDrive has multi language support.
+You can add a new translation or improve an existing translation under in the `src/docs/` directory.
+To add a new translation, simply copy the `docs.en.md` file and use the two-letter code of the new language for the new file name (e.g. `docs.fr.md` for French).
+Then translate the values of all keys and submit the file in a corresponding PR.

 ## Improving the docs